 These are the questions that keep many people awake at night – so much so that it’s making their heads hurt.
 What should these desperate sleep seekers do when faced with the unrelenting pain of an unwanted migraine at night?
 (Ask your friends from the Sleep Advisor.)

 Since we just can’t watch you suffer anymore, we decided to write a piece that will help you gain some resolution, comfort, and much-needed relief so you can catch all the Zs you deserve tonight.
-Here are a few sleeping tips for people who have migraines, especially migraine at night.

 Be aware of potential causes